 - Select the “see more” function—from there, select “live video”.

-- Once in the “Live Producer”, allow access to camera and microphone
+- Once in the “Live Producer”, allow access to the camera and microphone.

 - Choose your privacy and posting settings.

 - Write a post text description for your stream.